 An accreditation scheme for all fleet operators, FORS incorporates safety, fuel efficiency, economical operations and emissions and helps operators improve performance, operate within the law and comply with best practice in each of these areas.
 Much like other key industry standards, FORS aims to give fleet operators peace of mind that they are meeting legislative requirements.
 In addition it also demonstrates to new and existing clients that the company operates at a high level and to high quality standards.

 Recognise and reward excellence

 It’s a voluntary programme which is open to any company operating a fleet of vehicles, including lorries, vans and coaches.
 There are three distinct level of accreditation; Bronze, Silver and Gold; Bronze acts as the entry level for all operators and is achieved through an audit of the systems, procedures and documentation to demonstrate the required standards for Bronze accreditation.
 To find out more about the FORS Bronze Audit requirements, click here.

-In response to a Transport for London (TfL) review of activities in construction logistics and the causes of collisions, The Construction Logistics and Cyclist Safety (CLOCS) report, published by Transport Research Laboratory, demonstrated that road risk was viewed as less important than general health and safety risk in the construction industry and that clients and contractors didn’t seem to take responsibility for road risk in the same way as other general risks.
+In response to a Transport for London (TfL) review of activities in construction logistics and the causes of collisions, The Construction Logistics and Community Safety (CLOCS) report, published by Transport Research Laboratory, demonstrated that road risk was viewed as less important than general health and safety risk in the construction industry and that clients and contractors didn’t seem to take responsibility for road risk in the same way as other general risks.

 In 2013 the CLOCS national standard for Work Related Road Risk was launched, designed to help to reduce the risk of collisions between freight vehicles, cyclists and other vulnerable road users.